 What’s the difference between a swaddle and a baby sleep sack?

-Traditionally babies are swaddled, that is they are wrapped tightly in a blanket to help soothe them.
-A swaddle can be done with almost any blanket and there is a proper technique to get the wrap to stay and be comfortable for baby.
-Swaddles are usually used from newborn to around 3 months, which is right around when the baby starts to break out of the swaddle.
+Traditionally newborn babies are swaddled, that is they are wrapped tightly in a blanket to help soothe them.
+A swaddle can be done with almost any blanket, but the technique can be a little tricky.
+Swaddles are usually used from newborn to around 3 months, which is right around the time that most babies start to break out of the swaddle.

 - Extends the feeling of the womb